alslug/alslug.xyz/README.md

-# alslyg.xyz
+# Website alslug.xyz

-Website for alslug.xyz
+This repos is the source of alslug.xyz, to be handled by AlsLUG's web-generator, to include dynamic content.